herin049/csci5105/pa1/README.md

 python client.py
 ```

+## Assumptions Made & Grading

+In order for the grading script provided for the assignment to work properly, there are a few key requirements that must be satisfied.
+Firstly, the `PROJ_PATH` environment variable should be set to the project directory if the files are being ran outside the default project directory.
+Furthermore, both directories `input_dir` and `output_dir` should be located in the `PROJ_PATH` directory, and the `machine.txt` file should also be located in the `PROJ_PATH` directory.
+Additionally, `THRIFT_LIB_PATH` should point to your Thrift installation.
+Because the project is using Python 3, make sure that `OPENCV_LIB_PATH` is set to `.../opencv/build/lib/python3` and not `.../opencv/build/lib` to ensure that OpenCv is installed correctly.
+Finally, because the project is using Python 3, make sure that each of the commands in the `commands.txt` file are using `python3` and not `python`.

 # Test Cases & Expected Output

-The shell script `test.sh` provides a convient way to run and test the system.
+The shell script `test.sh` provides a convenient way to run and test the system.
 Using the default options provided in the `config.json` file and the default images in the data directory, one should expect an output similar to the output below
 ```bash
 [Compute 3] Initializing the compute handler with a load probability of 0.2, a load delay of 3 seconds and a compute policy of "random".
 [Compute 0] Initializing the compute handler with a load probability of 0.2, a load delay of 3 seconds and a compute policy of "random".